-Building a fit life is building a life that supports your best self.
-It’s not just about reps, sets and mileage ran. it’s about optimizing your time, making smart choices, being conscious and intentional in your priorities and being clear about why you’re doing what you’re doing.
-It’s about putting yourself first so you can be a good example for the people around you and inspire them to make better choices.
+Creating a healthy lifestyle means building a life that supports your best self.
+It’s not just about reps, sets and the mileage you’ve run.
+It’s about optimizing your time, making smart choices, being conscious and intentional in your priorities and being clear about why you’re doing what you’re doing.
+It’s about putting yourself first so you can be a good example for the people around you and inspire them to make better choices, too.

 If you want to change your life, transform the way you feel about yourself, live your best life or whatever cliche that floats your boat, start with putting on your running shoes and heading out the front door.
 You will be amazed at how all the other “life challenges” you’ve been agonizing over tends to sort itself out.